Angela and her older brother with her dad when he graduated from pharmacy school

 My parent’s death wasn’t on my list of things to get prepared for at that moment.
 I don’t want the same for my kids.
 Or yours.
 It’s not an easy topic, but when you lose someone suddenly, it can be even harder.

-See, for us, his new trust didn’t get in place before my dad got sick.
+See, for us, my dad’s new trust didn’t get in place before my dad got sick.
 He ended up contracting an infection that ultimately took his life.
 We thought there was going to be enough time to finish it up later.

 Everything You Hear About Probate Is Probably True